dandtaylor/MetroDelayBikeShare/README.md

 ## Analysis of the impact of metro station location on commuter bikeshare habits
 [Capital Bikeshare](https://www.capitalbikeshare.com/system-data) makes its data available to download in quarterly files.
 For this analysis I downloaded every trip for the most recently available year.

-We see that approximately 80% of all rides are from registered users.
+We see that approximately 80% of all rides are from registered users, and 74% occur during the work week.

 Member Type | Population
 :---: | :---: